Skip to main content

 Kyle Aune

-Kyle is a doctoral candidate in the Department of Environmental Health and Engineering.
-He earned an MPH degree with a focus in epidemiology from the University of Alabama at Birmingham.
-Kyle is interested in the effect climate change has on infectious disease transmission, and his dissertation research focuses on extreme weather events and influenza transmission.
-His dissertation research has built on a foundation of epidemiologic methods, infectious disease epidemiology, virology, and biostatistics coursework to develop skills in spatial statistics and analysis, remote sensing, machine learning, and statistical programming with R and SAS.
+Kyle is a postdoctoral fellow in the Department of Environmental Health and Engineering.
+He earned his PhD from the Bloomberg School of Public Health in 2022 and holds an MPH degree with a focus in epidemiology from the University of Alabama at Birmingham.
+Kyle is interested in the effect climate change has on infectious disease dynamics, and he uses spatial statistics and analysis, remote sensing, and data science techniques to study extreme weather events and infectious respiratory virus transmission.

 Tom Carpino

 Tom Carpino is a doctoral candidate in Infectious Disease Epidemiology at the Bloomberg School of Public Health.
 As a predoctoral NIH fellow, he researches stigma, HIV, and STIs in sexual and gender diverse communities.
-He is a member of the Center for Public Health and Human Rights, and his dissertation research characterizes epidemiological characteristics of monkeypox.
+He is a member of the Center for Public Health and Human Rights, and his dissertation research characterizes the epidemiology of mpox and other STIs.
 Prior to Hopkins, he earned an MPH from Columbia University in biostatistics and was a co-investigator on projects related to Covid-19, HIV, climate change, and health systems.

 Katie Kurowski